-Report to the Joint Legislative Education Oversight Committee On the Prospective Teacher Scholars Focus Growth Pilot Program
+Prospective Teacher Scholars Focus Growth Pilot 2006 Report to the Joint Legislative Education Oversight Committee

-Attracting and retaining high quality teachers for North Carolina's public school classrooms is of paramount importance.
-The University of North Carolina's deep, urgent commitment to ensuring a sufficient supply of high quality teachers for the state's children is evidenced in our teacher preparation programs' models for teacher recruitment, preparation, licensure, and professional development.
-One promising model of teacher recruitment that is being piloted on select focus growth campuses is the Prospective Teacher Scholars Focus Growth Pilot.
-This program is one of the many ways the University is responding to the state's wide and pervasive teacher supply-demand gap.
+Attracting and retaining high quality teachers for North Carolina's public schools is of critical importance.
+The University of North Carolina's deep, urgent commitment to ensuring a sufficient supply of high quality teachers for the state's public school classrooms is evidenced in our fifteen teacher education programs' efforts to recruit, prepare, license, and further develop the states' teacher workforce.
+One promising recruitment model that is being piloted on three campuses is the Prospective Teacher Scholars Focus Growth Pilot program.
+This unique pilot is one of the many ways the University is responding to the state's teacher supply-demand gap.

-The University of North Carolina established a pilot program in 2003-04 on three focused growth campuses; Elizabeth City State University (ECSU), UNC Pembroke (UNC-P), and Western Carolina University (WCU).
-The focus growth pilots, entitled the Prospective Teacher Scholars Program, allows these campuses to recruit non-resident students to pursue a full-time course of study that will lead to teacher certification in North Carolina and to employment teaching in a North Carolina public school (or school operated by the United States government in North Carolina).
+The pilot program was established in 2003-04 on three of the University of North Carolina's focused growth campuses; Elizabeth City State University (ECSU), UNC Pembroke (UNC-P), and Western Carolina University (WCU).
+The focus growth pilot program, entitled the Prospective Teacher Scholars Program, allows these campuses to recruit non-resident students to pursue a full-time course of study that will lead to teacher certification in North Carolina and to employment teaching in a North Carolina public school (or school operated by the United States government in North Carolina).
 Participating students must sign a promissory note with the institution agreeing to teach an equal number of years in North Carolina.
-If the student later decides not to pursue teacher education or does not teach in North Carolina, the student will be charged the difference between resident and non-resident tuition plus interest.
+If the student later decides not to pursue teacher education or does not teach in North Carolina, the student will be charged the difference between resident and non-resident tuition, plus interest.
 Pursuant to Senate Bill 1115, Section 9.9 (2001), the UNC Board of Governors developed guidelines and regulations for the pilot programs and reported to the Joint Legislative Education Oversight Committee Chairs on November 12, 2002.

-This report provides information on the progress of the pilot programs and their costs to date.
-The data in Table 1 presents specific campus level information as well as collective totals for the three participating focus growth campuses.
-Legislation enacting this pilot, Senate Bill 1115 Section 9.9 (2001), can be in Attachment 1.
+This report provides information on the progress and costs of the pilot program on each of the three participating campuses to date.
+The data in Tables 1-3 presents specific campus information about the pilot, as well as collective totals for the three participating focus growth campuses.
+Legislation enacting this pilot is provided in Attachment 1.
 The UNC Board of Governors' guidelines and regulations, 800.4.1, adopted on November 8, 2002 are provided in Attachment 2.

-In 2003-04, the first year of the Prospective Teacher Scholars Program, fourteen scholars were enrolled on the three campuses participating in this focus growth pilot: 5 at ECSU, 2 at UNC-P, and 7 at WCU.
-The 2003-04 tuition waiver cost for the fourteen newly enrolled students was \$134,936.
+Table 1 presents pilot program data for 2003-04.
+In this first year of the Prospective Teacher Scholars Program, fifteen scholars were enrolled on the three campuses participating in this focus growth pilot: five at ECSU, two at UNC-P, and eight at WCU.
+The 2003-04 tuition waiver costs for the fifteen newly enrolled students was \$134,936.
 The cost by campus for the first year of the pilot was \$41,320 at ECSU, \$18,728 at UNC-P, and \$74,888 at WCU.